 Start a social group

 A great way of engaging people, using their own gadgets and gizmos, is through social media.
 Find a common interest that all your customers have in common and design the content with that focus in mind.
 This way you are keeping them interested in your business by offering more than just your services.

 A cool example of a social group… IBM has created a Facebook page called Smarter Workforce that aims to attract recruitment professionals and highlight the changes in their industry.
 This is a great example of a company adapting their solutions for a particular industry, and supporting it with a page that provides resources and information for the people that use it.

 There’s no doubt marketing has changed and evolved at an incredible rate.
 Modern marketing has veered away from printing and distributing.
 Instead it resembles an intellectual arms race, where companies are competing for hits and clicks using whatever method possible.

 But let’s not forget what customers want.
 People still value engagement and human interaction, despite all the technology we have available.
 For marketers, this aspect of a sale can often be lost in the race to get ahead of competitors online.

-To find out how your business can increase revenue by engaging with online visitors please call one of our Customer Engagement Specialists on +44 800 011 4105.
+To find out how your business can increase revenue by engaging with online visitors please contact us.